pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "comments": [
             {
-                "comment": {
                 "id": "id of the comment",
                 "date": "date of posting the comment",
                 "value": "the comment",
                 "user": {
                     "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "OBP UUID of the user making the comment", "display_name": "display name of user"
                 },
                 "reply_to": "if this is a reply, the id of the original comment" }
-            }
         ]
     }